vu3bpn/ess_workshop/Atmosphere.md

 ## Chapter 1: Introduction to the Atmosphere
 - What is the Atmosphere?
+### The atmosphere is a layer of gases that surrounds Earth and is held in place by gravity.
+It  provides essential air for breathing, protects living beings from harmful ultraviolet radiation,  and helps regulate temperature, making life possible.

 - Composition of the Atmosphere
   - Major and Minor Gases
   - Variable Components (e.g., Water Vapor, Aerosols)